tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

 ## Solution Idea

 One of the stable features since Kubernetes 1.21 is to act as a JWT/OIDC provider.
-This allows us to use the Kubernetes Cluster itself to act as an authority which proves the identity of ServiceAccounts and PODs running in the cluster.
+This allows us to use the Kubernetes cluster itself to act as an authority which proves the identity of ServiceAccounts and PODs running in the cluster.

 ## Workflow

 Maybe some steps are not 100% correct, but the general idea should get clear.

-* The Canvas manages a central vault (Canvas-Vault).
+* The canvas manages a central vault (Canvas-Vault).
 * When the Canvas-Vault is setup, a trust relation to the Kubernetes-Cluster CA is configured.
 * When a new component is deployed, the Component-Operator decides - based on the information provided in the component.yaml (envelope/manifest) - whether a private vault is requested or not.